deeexcee-io/Deex-Shell/README.md

 Perfect for CTF or Pen Testing purposes if Defender is running.

+# Motivation

+Back when I was learning Pen Testing, it was fun.
+Smashing boxes and exploiting issues with Meterpreter Shells raining down upon you.
+But AV was never a consideration.
+Enter the real world and any decent AV will shutdown script kiddie tactics, kill a meterpreter shell and ruin your day.
+I wanted, or accurately needed something I could use as a PoC when testing and for reporting purposes.
+Having not enough knowledge of the windows api and coding in C or C# to make one from scratch, I took what I did know enough of i.e bash, python, powershell and some C# and mixed it all together to create this.
+It's clunky, it's not stealthy but if you need to execute an .exe to get a shell, then this works quite well.

+Any and all feedback is appreciated.

 ## Pre-requisites

 It uses mono to compile the C# code in the python script into an executable so must be installed prior to running the script.